Group sues police for any videos of man’s fatal shooting

 SILVER SPRING, Md.
 (AP) — A conservative legal group has sued a Maryland police department for copies of any body camera videos of a fatal shooting of a man whose family says he was asleep in his bedroom when police opened fire.

-Judicial Watch Inc. filed its lawsuit against the Montgomery County Police Department, which hasn’t publicly acknowledged whether it captured any video of the March 12 shooting of Duncan Lemp, The 21-year-old man’s death has galvanized an anti-government movement that hails Lemp as a martyr.
+Judicial Watch Inc. filed its lawsuit against the Montgomery County Police Department, which hasn’t publicly acknowledged whether it captured any video of the March 12 shooting of Duncan Lemp.
+The 21-year-old man’s death has galvanized an anti-government movement that hails Lemp as a martyr.

 Prosecutors in neighboring Howard County are reviewing the shooting.